logo

 The lectures are broken down by each skill.
 I have written objectives and then written instructions for each step followed by multiple video examples for each step.
 The videos are usually between 30sec to 2min long and are taken from training sessions of a variety of dogs and breeds.
 I do not use voiceover or subtitles in the video.
 At the end of each lecture is a homework summary with the steps quickly summarized in order.

 The handler will need to bend down to the floor to pick up a food bowl multiple times in a session for many of the skills.
 A food robot can be used in the place of a food bowl if that is physically easier for the handler.
+Toys may be substituted for the food bowl if the dog can give up the toy without conflict.

-This class will have a Teacher's Assistant (TA) available in the Facebook study group to help the bronze and silver students!
+This class will have a Teacher's Assistant (TA) available in the Facebook study group to help the Bronze and Silver students!
 Directions for joining that Facebook group will be in the classroom after you register.

 Laura WaudbyInstructor: Laura Waudby

-Laura Waudby (she/her) trains and competes in obedience, rally, and agility.
+Laura Waudby (she/they) trains and competes in obedience, rally, and agility.
 She was halfway to her OTCH with her UDX corgi, Lance, before his uexpected early retirement.
 She also has championship titles in USDAA and UKI.
 By day...(Click here for full bio and to view Laura's upcoming courses)

 Syllabus